learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 What this program does is load the code in our original program `current_age_for_birth_year.rb`.
 It then prints the string "What year were you born?".
 It prompts the user for input via the `gets` method and converts the input to an integer with `to_i`.

 The program then evokes / calls the method `current_age_for_birth_year`.
 The cool part is that this method is not defined within this file, rather, it was defined in a singular, simple file, and just loaded and used in this more complex program.
+That's the heart of abstraction and encapsulation, `how_old_are_you.rb` doesn't need to know how `current_age_for_birth_year.rb` works, it just gets to load the code and rely that it behaves as expected and defined in the tests for that library.

 This is the architecture of real applications.
+Each file is a singular, simple, component or unit of work.
+The files are loaded together by an execution file and the discrete units execute together to make complex and amazing applications.

 #### Our Tests Are Only Temporarily Correct